guestdaniel/GuestOxenham2022/README.md

 ## Data files

-Two behavioral data files are included in the repository in the folder `data` and each is documented below.
+Two behavioral data files are included in the repository in the folder `data`.
+Each is a `.csv` file where each row corresponds to a single staircase in the adaptive procedure.
+The columns in each datafile are documented below.

 - `exp1.csv`
+  - `F0`: F0 of staircase in Hz
+  - `masker`: Masker condition of staircase, either ISO or GEOM
+  - `threshold`: Threshold calculated from staircase, in 10*log10(%)
+  - `sd`: Standard deviation of threshold from staircase
+  - `subj`: Anonymized participant identifier
+  - `experiment`: Sub-experiment threshold was collected in (either Experiment 1a or Experiment 1b)
 - `exp2.csv`
+  - `F0`: F0 of staircase in Hz
+  - `interval`: Interval size of staircase, either 1.5 times or 2.5 times the listener's average F0DL in Experiment 1
+  - `threshold`: Threshold calculated from staircase, in 10*log10(%)
+  - `sd`: Standard deviation of threshold from staircase
+  - `subj`: Anonymized participant identifier.
+Same identifiers were used in Experiment 1 and Experiment 2, so some participants can be identified across experiments.

 # Instructions